iskalchev/ThermoBeacon-pyhap/README.md

 ## Tools <a name="Tools"></a>
 ### scan-tool.py
-This tool scans for ThermoBeacon BTLE devices and displays useful information about them (mac addrss, current temperature and hummidity, ...)
+This tool scans for ThermoBeacon BLE devices and displays useful information about them (mac addrss, current temperature and hummidity, ...)

 ### mybeacons.py
 Command line interface to HAP-python service.